Dumbo the Flying Elephant Storybook Circus Fantasyland

 Before you take flight, you must choose between FastPass+ and the interactive queues for this ride.
-If you haven't arranged FastPass+ before you arrive at the park, FP+ kiosks is located in one of the circus tents across from the attraction.
+If you haven’t arranged FastPass+ before you arrive at the park, FP+ kiosks are located in one of the circus tents across from the attraction.
 When you return at your appointed time, go to the left carousel and queue.

 If you choose the interactive queue to the right, your kids are in for a treat.
 Guests in this line are given pagers that hold their places in line as they enter the tent, which is a play area designed for children of all ages.
 Slides and climbing nets are the basis of this fun area that looks just like the circus in the movie, complete with a pretend burning building and Dumbo flying overhead.
 There’s even a toddler play area in the center ring.
 Be sure to notice the spinning vertical puzzle, a nod to the smaller versions that graced the old Dumbo queue.

 There are plenty of bleachers along the walls for parents to take an air-conditioned break while their kids are entertaining themselves.
 When their pager, designed to look like a circus ticket, lights up and Timothy Q. Mouse speaks, it’s time to join a much shorter line than you remember for Dumbo.